aicore/libmysql/docs/generatedApiDocs/utils/db-API.md

 Returns **[Promise][4]** A promise on resolving the promise will give documentID throws an exception otherwise.
 DocumentId is an alphanumeric string of length 128

+## createDocumentId

+It generates a random string of 16 hexadecimal characters When converting hexadecimal to string.
+The generated string will contain 32 characters

+Returns **any** A random string of hexadecimal characters.

 ## deleteKey